near/docs/docs/4.tools/cli-rs.md

 shardnet
 ```

-You'll get redirected to wallet.testnet.near.org, grant authorization.
-Then in your terminal you'll be asked to enter in your account ID.
+You'll get redirected to `wallet.testnet.near.org`.
+Once there, grant authorization.
+Then in your terminal, you'll be asked to enter your account ID.
 Give it the name of the account you just authorized access to and a full access key.

 If you're on Mac you'll have the option to use the [Mac Keychain](https://support.apple.com/guide/keychain-access/what-is-keychain-access-kyca1083/mac) option.